The Appellate process:

 On direct review, a defendant challenges his conviction for errors that occurred at the trial court level, including, but not limited to, application of the law, misconduct in proceedings or unreasonable findings of fact.

 Within 30 days of a defendant’s conviction, a notice of appeal must be filed and granted by the trial court.
 After the trial court grants the appeal, the district court’s record will be lodged with the circuit court of appeal.
 Once an appeal is lodged, the circuit court of appeal will assign deadlines for the parties to file their briefs.
 An appellant files for appeal.
-An appellee responds to the appeal.

 If the judgments of conviction and sentence have become final, a defendant may still challenge both by applying for post-conviction relief.
 Typically, petitions for post-conviction relief are filed with the trial court after the direct appeal process has been completed.
 The process of post-conviction relief begins when a defendant in custody petitions the trial court to have his or her conviction and sentence set aside.
 Generally, the time limitation for seeking post-conviction relief is two years from the date the judgment of conviction and sentence become final, subject to certain statutory exceptions.

 Typical grounds for seeking post-conviction relief include, but are not limited to, constitutional violations, procedural errors, errors in representation and the discovery of new evidence.
 If the trial court denies post-conviction relief, a petitioner may apply to the circuit court of appeal to review the ruling.
 After the circuit court has issued its decision on the claims raised in the application, the aggrieved party may apply to the Louisiana Supreme Court for supervisory review.

 A state prisoner may challenge his or her detention by applying for review to the appropriate federal district court.
 This process of collateral review follows after a defendant has applied for state post-conviction relief and exhausted his or her claims to the state’s highest appellate court.